darchr/gem5art/docs/disks.md

 # Disk Images

 ## Introduction
 This section discusses an automated way of creating gem5-compatible disk images with Ubuntu server installed.
-We make use of packer to do this which makes use of .json template files to build and configure a disk image.
+We make use of packer to do this which uses .json template files to build and configure a disk image.
 These template files can be configured to build a disk image with specific benchmarks installed.

 ## Building a Simple Disk Image with Packer